chrisewanik/canadian_baseball_national_db/README.md

 # canadian_baseball_national_db

 ## TL;DR
-1. Project represents the first ever steps towards a National Canadian College Baseball Database
+1. First ever National Canadian College Baseball Database!
 2. Use BeautifulSoup To Scrape Data
-3. Decompose Data and insert into a PostgreSQL database similar to the Lahman Set
+3. Decompose Data and insert into a PostgreSQL database similar to the Lahman DB
 4. Kernel Ridge Regression was able to acheive an RMSE of 0.067 and a R^2 of 0.85 on two different datasets while simple linear regression achieved an R^2 of 0.85 with an RMSE of 0.070
 5. Reach out to get involved!